-This is collective silence, the quietness that has been evoked by lack of music and is heavy on everyone experiencing it.
+In 2020, we experienced collective silence, the quietness that has been evoked by lack of music, lack of traffic sound and has been heavy on everyone experiencing it.
 It is this quietness that we need to be cognizant of as it carries a message in the business life.
 A message that can abode both good and bad.

 Observing silence in and around life is the ability to think.
 Like listening, it is a skill.
 This is not related to meditation but is the ability to be observant and then to draw further notes about the silence.

 In teaching, educators have been trained to observe the importance of silence for students to learn.
 The paper- Silent pedagogy and rethinking classroom practice: structuring teaching through silence rather than talk1 concludes by proposing that classroom observations should take into account the complex skills of ‘silent pedagogy’ where the teacher makes conscious decisions to abstain from intervention based on continuous sensitive readings of the learning environment.